MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-standalone.md

 Additionally if you wish you use OpenAI you can configure the agent with just your API key from OpenAI in the commented out example in the JSON file.

-![An animation showing Getting Started with AIShell.][01]
+![An animation showing Getting Started with AI Shell.][01]

 The Azure agent is designed to bring the Copilot in Azure experience directly to your command line.
 It provides assistance for Azure CLI and Azure PowerShell commands.
 To use this agent, you need to sign into Azure using the `az login` command from Azure CLI.

-## Use AIShell to interact with the agents
+## Use AI Shell to interact with the agents

 Use these sample queries with each agent.